 Things to consider about me and the home share . . .

 I may want to see references and utilize the Silvernest background check.
 I'm a nonjudgmental person who wants to see the best in everyone by nature.
 However, I am giving access to my home in exchange for rent.
 Unlike a private rental, sharing a home requires an additional level of trust and cooperation that will evolve over time.
 It is the same for the homeowner and the renter.
 If you're the right person for me to share my home with, you will understand and respect this.

 What you're bringing into the home will fit in your bedroom and in the hall closet storage.
-After 30 days, I have an additional small room off of the kitchen, which you can utilize as office, sitting room, exercise, art room, etc. There is a limited amount of space in the garage.
-I like to keep the furnishings in the shared space minimal, comfortable, functional, and uncluttered.
+I do have space in the garage for a bicycle, kayak, etc. I like to keep the furnishings in the shared space minimal, comfortable, functional, and uncluttered.
 After 25+ years in this home, I've been spending the last few years purging excess belongings and I like the simplicity of less possessions.